aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

 3. In the setup function, add a code that will read the desired response code from the job configuration and store it in an instance variable in the class `TokenizerMapper`.
 4. Modify the `map` function to use the user given response code rather than the hard-coded response code that we used in Part II.
 5. Run your program again to filter the lines with response code `200`.
 This time, you will need to pass it as a command-line argument.
 6. Run it from IntelliJ IDEA on a file in your local file system.
-(Q) How many files are produced in the output?
-(Q) Explain this number based on the input file size and default block size.
+(Q5) How many files are produced in the output?
+(Q6) Explain this number based on the input file size and default block size.
 7. Run it from the command line on a file in HDFS.
-(Q) How many files are produced in the output?
-(Q) Explain this number based on the input file size and default block size.
+(Q7) How many files are produced in the output?
+(Q8) Explain this number based on the input file size and default block size.

 Note: Make sure that you run the namenode and datanode from the command line to access HDFS as explained in Lab 2.